 - Cover Sheet: Select the program solicitation number from the pull-down list.
 The DEB Programs will automatically appear.
 Check the box indicated for the preliminary proposal.
 Entries on the Cover Sheet are limited to the Principal Investigator and a maximum of four co-Principal Investigators.
 Beginning Investigators (individuals who have not been a Principal Investigator [PI] or co-Principal Investigator [co-PI] on a Federally-funded award with the exception of doctoral dissertation, postdoctoral fellowship or research planning grants) listed as Lead PI must check the box for "Beginning Investigator" on the proposal Cover Sheet.
 Leave blank the fields for Requested Amount, Requested Duration and Start Date for the grant.
-For more FastLane instructions, see section V.D. below. - Title of Proposed Project: Title should begin with the prefix: "Preliminary Proposal:" and additional acronyms for Small Grants "SG:", Accomplishments Based Renewal "ABR:", or Research in Undergraduate Institutions "RUI:" if applicable. - Project Summary (1 page): Provide an overview of the proposed research, addressing separately the intellectual merit and broader impacts.
+For more FastLane instructions, see section V.D. below. - Title of Proposed Project: Title should begin with the prefix "Preliminary Proposal:" and additional acronyms for Small Grants "SG:", Accomplishments Based Renewal "ABR:", or Research in Undergraduate Institutions "RUI:" if applicable. - Project Summary (1 page): Provide an overview of the proposed research, addressing separately the intellectual merit and broader impacts.
 The summary should be written in the third person, informative to those working in the same or related field(s), and understandable to a scientifically or technically literate reader.
 Preliminary proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts will be returned without review.
 Note: Project Summaries entered in the FastLane form are displayed with standardized formatting and subject to a cumulative character limit for the three sections. - Project Description.
-Maximum 5 pages total, containing the two following sections: - I. Personnel (This section is limited to one page.
+Maximum 5 pages total, containing the two following sections:

+I. Personnel (This section is limited to one page.
 Any remaining space should be left blank.)
-Provide a list of project personnel plus each person's institutional affiliation, and a minimal description of that person's role(s) in the project.
+Provide a list of project personnel; any individual for whom a biographical sketch is included in the preliminary proposal must be included.
+Indicate the institutional affiliation for each individual, and provide a minimal description of that person's role(s) in the project.
 The description of role(s) may not exceed two lines per person and cannot include external links.
-Divide the list into two sections.
-The first section of the list must contain all Pl(s), co-Pl(s), and sub-award lead senior investigators, including those from all parts of a collaborative proposal.
+You should not list students or technicians.
+Divide the list into two sections:

+The first section of the list should be labeled "Key personnel" and must contain all PIs, co-PIs, and PIs of intended subawards for what is envisioned to be the full proposal, including those from all parts of a collaborative proposal.
 This constitutes the list of key personnel subject to the submission cap of no more than two preliminary proposals.
-The second section of the list should contain other senior personnel and may include post-doctoral scholars.
-Any individual for whom a biographical sketch is included in the preliminary proposal must be on one of these lists.
-You should not list undergraduate or graduate students, technicians, or other participants.